google/zetasql/docs/one-pager.md

 SELECT * FROM subQ2
 ```

-You can use `WITH` to break up more complex queries into a `WITH` `SELECT`
+You can break up more complex queries into a `WITH` clause and
-statement and `WITH` clauses, where the less desirable alternative is writing
+`WITH` `SELECT` statement instead of writing nested table subqueries.
-nested table subqueries.
 For example:

 ```sql
 WITH q1 AS (my_query)